From the Best Friends Blog

 We’re beyond excited to announce the launch of a new program that has the potential to save the lives of thousands of shelter pets — and help push New York City further toward the 90 percent save rate threshold to be recognized as a no-kill city.

-Working alongside Animal Care and Control (AC&C) of NYC, Best Friends is currently accepting applications for anyone interested in taking a pet from a shelter into their home for long- or short-term foster care.
+Working alongside Animal Care Centers (ACC) of NYC, Best Friends is currently accepting applications for anyone interested in taking a pet from a shelter into their home for long- or short-term foster care.

 What does it mean to open your home and foster a shelter pet?
 A foster home is a safe place for a shelter animal to live until he or she finds a forever home.
 The pet may be fostered for a short amount of time (for instance, until space opens up in a rescue group) or for a longer period, until the animal is adopted directly into a permanent loving home.
 Either way, the time commitment is set before you take the animal into your home.
 Fostering is an incredibly rewarding experience for you, because you’re helping to save a life.
 But it’s also a big deal for the fostered animals because they are able to live in a home environment and learn valuable skills that will help them become more adoptable.